-It doesn’t take much to assemble a tool kit to suit your vehicle and RV; however, to assemble a great tool kit, you need to carry the top 10 RV essential tools
+It doesn’t take much to assemble a tool kit to suit your vehicle and RV; however, to assemble a great tool kit, make sure you carry the top 10 RV essential tools

 You’re sitting on the side of the road, head in hands.
 Your wife is sitting in a chair under a shady tree, no longer talking to you (of course).
 The kids?
 Well, they’re filthy and wasting water, continually using the tap, thirsty from running around the scene of simmering tensions.
 Why?
 Because you left the one bloody tool that would have gotten you back on the road, on the bench in the garage!
 These all-important pieces of equipment should never be left behind.
 You need them, you don’t have them, you look like a non-essential tool.